SofaDefrost/SoftRobots/docs/tutorials/PneunetGripper/pneunetgripper-tuto.md

 ```python
 finger.createObject('TetrahedronFEMForceField', template='Vec3d', name='FEM', method='large', poissonRatio='0.3',  youngModulus='500')
 ```
-The mass of the material can be defined with the UniformMass component, which assumes a uniform distribution of the mass inside the body:
+The vertexMass of the material can be defined with the UniformMass component, which assumes a uniform distribution of the vertexMass inside the body:
 ```python
 finger.createObject('UniformMass', totalMass='0.0008')
 ```